How to Customize Yoast SEO Plugin for Your Therapy Website

 Sometimes this works out, but often you’re missing out on important keywords that could better describe your page, which is why writing your own meta titles and descriptions is a good idea.

-Once Yoast SEO is installed on your site, you will notice this box appear underneath the content box when you edit a post or page.
+Once Yoast SEO plugin is installed on your therapy website, you will notice this box appear underneath the content box when you edit a post or page.
 This is where you will write your own meta titles and descriptions.

 So how do you write these yourself?
 With some practice and patience and these tips: